Mr-the-beginner/NewFox/README.md

 >
 > - Use this with atleast FireFox 151.0.0 to get the full features
 >
-> - Use vertical tab
+> - Use vertical tabs

 ##